Can Laugh.ly Help Stand-Up Comedy Run More Like The Music Industry?

 Rethinking The Industry

 Scott began working on what would become Laugh.ly in 2013, collaborating on the app with the very first designer for Spotify.
-But he put the project on the back burner in 2014 after taking a job offer as CMO at Gigya, a customer identity management platform.
+But he put the project on the back burner in 2014 after taking a job offer as CMO at Livefyre, a company that specializes in user-generated content tools.
 When that company was sold two years later, Scott dusted off his business plan to revisit his passion project.
 He moved back to San Francisco and started recruiting developers with a simple, if not trite, pitch: “The world needs more laughter, it’s the world’s oldest medicine.”

 Scott then reached out to the three companies that essentially control most music industry catalog rights: Sony, Warner Music, and Universal.
 Combined, the trio owns 20 percent of all comedy catalogs.
 The other 80 percent belong to mom and pop labels like Uproar Entertainment or the comedians themselves.
 He personally reached out to those as well.